kenahoo/RHadoop-Wiki/Tutorial.md

 </pre>

 ### Resources
-Updated versions of all the examples can be found [here](https://github.com/RevolutionAnalytics/RHadoop/tree/dev/rmr/pkg/tests)
+In case this page falls a little behind w.r.t the frantic pace of development, authoritative versions of all the examples can be found [here](https://github.com/RevolutionAnalytics/RHadoop/tree/master/rmr/pkg/tests) for the stable versions and
+[here](https://github.com/RevolutionAnalytics/RHadoop/tree/dev/rmr/pkg/tests) for the bleeding edge (the latter, being bleeding, may or may not work on a given day)

 ### Related Links
 <font size=4><b>[[Comparison of high level languages for mapreduce: k means]]</b></font><br>